JamesJansson/simplest-angular-nodejs-google-app-engine-server/README.md

 ~~~
 ng build
 ~~~
-to comilar the Angular front-end components into the `dist` folder
+to compile the Angular front-end components into the `dist` folder
 5) Run `node server.js`
 6) Open [localhost:3000](http://localhost:3000/) in your browser.
 You should see a basic Angular app displayed.
 You are now running a local server.